-An original 20th century Tool Box / Trunk which I have up cycled into an an RAF 431 E.D.
-HAMBURG Chest / Coffee Table – a very useful piece of industrial style furniture.
+An original 20th century Trunk which I have up cycled into a CHISLEHURST Chest / Trunk / Coffee Table – a very useful piece of industrial style furniture.

 Every piece we make is a one-off, ages old, unique piece of furniture.

 We believe in re-cycling and re-using rather than dumping in landfill and constantly buying new.

 We hunt down the best mix of eclectic pieces we can find that can be reworked and re-loved again.